huynhtuvinh87/docs/docs/libraries/arduino.md

 ## Initialize The Helium Library

-Before you can use the Helium library, you must create a single HeliumModem object as shown in the example.
-The object created will be used to exchange data with the Helium network.
-This object is referenced by the modem variable, which is a pointer the newly created modem object.
+Before you can use the Helium library, you must create a single `HeliumModem` object as shown in the example.
+The object created will be used to exchange data with the Helium Network.
+This object is referenced by the `modem` variable, which is a pointer the newly created `modem` object.
+(It's worth noting that the Helium Module, the hardware component soldered onto the development shield, is what facilitates the exchange of data between the Arduino and Helium Network.
+Data from the Arduino is encoded as a series of `HeliumModem` objects by the Arduino library.
+These objects then pass through the Helium Module to the Network.)

 Here is how you would create an instance of the Helium modem in the sketch’s `setup` function.